Sasanian Iberia

+Name

+All exonyms are likely derived from gorgān (گرگان), the Persian designation of the Georgians, evolving from Parthian wurgān (𐭅𐭓𐭊𐭍) and Middle Persian wiručān (𐭥𐭫𐭥𐭰𐭠𐭭), rooting out from Old Persian vrkān (𐎺𐎼𐎣𐎠𐎴) meaning "the land of the wolves".
+This is also reflected in Old Armenian virk (վիրք), it being a source of Ancient Greek ibēríā (Ἰβηρία), that entered Latin as Hiberia.
+The transformation of vrkān into gorgān and alteration of v into g was a phonetic phenomenon in the word formation of Proto-Aryan and ancient Iranian languages.
+All exonyms are simply phonetic variations of the same root vrk/varka (𐎺𐎼𐎣) meaning wolf.

 History

 The Georgian kingdoms were contested between the Sasanids and the neighboring rivalling Roman-Byzantine Empire ever since the 3rd century.
 Over the span of the next hundreds of years, both the Byzantines and the Sasanids managed to establish hegemony over these regions.
 At the few remaining times, the Georgian kings managed to retain their autonomy.
 Sasanian governance was established for the first time early on in the Sasanian era, during the reign of King Shapur I (r.
 240-270).
 In 284, the Sasanians secured the Iberian throne for an Iranian prince from the House of Mihran, subsequently known by his dynastic name Mirian III.
 Mirian III became thus the first head of this branch of the Mihranid family in the Kingdom of Iberia, known as the Chosroid dynasty (otherwise known as the Iberian Mihranids, or Mihranids of Iberia), whose members would rule Iberia into the sixth century.

+The Roman-Persian peace treaty of Nisibis in 299 recognized the Roman suzerainty over Iberia and Armenia.
 In 363, Sasanian suzerainty was restored by king Shapur II (r.
 309-379) when he invaded Iberia and installed Aspacures II as his vassal on the Iberian throne.

 The continuing rivalry between Byzantium and Sasanian Persia for supremacy in the Caucasus, and the unsuccessful insurrection (523) of the Georgians under Gurgen had severe consequences for the country.
 Thereafter, the king of Iberia had only nominal power, while the country was effectively ruled by the Persians.
 By the time of Vezhan Buzmihr's tenure as marzban of Iberia, the hagiographies of the period implied that the "kings" in Tbilisi had only the status of mamasakhlisi, which means "head of the (royal) house".
 When Bakur III died in 580, the Sassanid government of Persia under Hormizd IV (578-590) seized on the opportunity to abolish the Iberian monarchy.
 Iberia became a Persian province, administrated through its direct rule by appointed marzbans, which in fact was, as Prof. Donald Rayfield states; "a de jure continuation of de facto abolition of Iberian kingship since the 520s".